sreekotay/reefer/README.md

 # Sections #
-- data: maybe object or array (will be converted to object with all properties undefined)
+- `data`: maybe object or array (will be converted to object with all properties undefined)
-- mutate: function called whenever data is updates
+- `mutate`: function called whenever data is updates
-- template: function() called when you should render to this.rootEl.
+- `template`: function() called when you should render to this.rootEl.
 The preferred model is to provide a series of html updates via `this.html()`
-- listeners: map of function(props, el) DOM handlers
+- `listeners`: map of function(props, el) DOM handlers
-- observers: map of callback when props get updated
+- `observers`: map of callback when props get updated
-- events: array list of events to raise data.prop change (prepended by component-name) (not needed if you specify '--' after the VALUE, which you can you to rename the event also)
+- `events`: array list of events to raise data.prop change (prepended by component-name) (not needed if you specify '--' after the VALUE, which you can you to rename the event also)
-- shared: pass through blob every instance of component has access to
+- `shared`: pass through blob every instance of component has access to
-- methods: functions will be bound to this automatically
+- `methods`: functions will be bound to this automatically
-- decorators: array list of data to NOT re-render always
+- `decorators`: array list of data to NOT re-render always

 # Reefer Component properties#
 - rootEl